JamesWoolfenden/terraform-aws-cassandra/README.md

 # terraform-aws-cassandra [![Build Status](https://travis-ci.com/JamesWoolfenden/terraform-aws-cassandra.svg?branch=master)](https://travis-ci.com/JamesWoolfenden/terraform-aws-cassandra) [![Latest Release](https://img.shields.io/github/release/JamesWoolfenden/terraform-aws-cassandra.svg)](https://github.com/JamesWoolfenden/terraform-aws-cassandra/releases/latest)

 A project to set up infrastructure in AWS for a multi-region Apache Cassandra cluster, I have been using AWS regions eu-west-1 and us-east-1.
-In addition to the vms required for the nodes it creates an ansible host with a playbook pre-installed.
+In addition to the vms required for the nodes it creates an Ansible host with a playbook pre-installed.

 ---